chryswoods/siremol.org/chryswoods.com/parallel_python/reduce.md

 We have seen how to map a function across a list of data, with the return value of each function call placed into a list of results.
-For example, summed together two lists using map with code such as this.
+For example, you summed together two lists of numbers using `map` using code such as this.
 Start `ipython` and type

 ```python
 def sum(x, y):